LoadingByte/nexus3-exporter/README.md

 * `-h` shows a help page.
 * `-o output_dir` specifies the directory where to store the downloaded assets.
 If none is provided, the repository name will be used as the name of the output directory.
 * `-u username` specifies an HTTP Basic Auth username.
-You will be prompted for the password.
+You will be prompted for the password, unless you supply it via the `NEXUS_PASSWORD` environment variable.
 * `-n` disables the SHA-1 hash verification of downloaded assets.
 * `-m` enables mirror mode, i.e., doesn't check whether the output directory is emtpy, and skips downloading previously downloaded assets.
 * `-q` prints nothing but errors and two self-destroying progress bars.